The answer is sunflower seed.

-- From the feeder’s point of view, they’re easy to find, sunflower seeds hold up reasonably well when exposed to the elements and they aren’t as quick to spoil nor as susceptible to aflatoxins as some other common choices are.
+- From the feeder’s point of view, they’re easy to find, hold up reasonably well when exposed to the elements and aren’t as quick to spoil nor as susceptible to aflatoxins as some other common choices are.

-The only problem is, they also attract squirrels, cowbirds, starlings and house sparrows (which you usually don’t want to feed).
+The only problem is, sunflower seed also attracts squirrels, cowbirds, starlings and house sparrows (which you usually don’t want to feed).
 It’s not easy to prevent these critters from frequenting your feeder, but there are some products and hacks that’ll help make it hard for pests to access your sunflower seed.

 Black or black oil sunflower seed is the bread-and-butter of the bird-feeding game.

 There are a ton of growers, brands and retailers that offer high-quality seeds that are grown and packaged in the USA.
 This means your primary purchasing questions will relate to price and convenience.

 Wagner’s Black Oil Sunflower Seed is likely the best one available for most people interested in feeding their local birds.